mewtwo50002/AutoCompilerScriptforLinux/README.md

 IMPORTANT
 Files must be in a specific structure to work
-example: cs120/Assignment/assignment1/all the files in the assignment1 folder The reason for this is it was built for a file directory that I use.
+Example: cs120/Assignment/assignment1/(all the files in the assignment1 folder) The reason for this is it was built for a file directory that I use.

 Key Features: